Barnwell: The NFL's 50 most intriguing people, and why each matters

 There's something a little sad about Seahawks fans who once bragged about arguably the best roster in football pinning their hopes on a rookie punter, but Dickson has comfortably been the best punter in football during the preseason.
 He is averaging 48.1 net yards per punt, nearly three yards better than any other punter and 3.5 yards ahead of Brett Kern's league-leading 44.6-yard mark from a year ago.
 It's a small sample, of course, but the NFL has preseason punting data going back through 2000, and no qualifying punter has even hit 47 net yards per punt.
 Make sure to quote this preseason punting statistic at your Labor Day party if you want to be left alone for a while.

-One question, though: if Dickson is really good during the regular season, would he be a candidate for Offensive Rookie of the Year or Defensive Rookie of the Year?
+One question, though: If Dickson is really good during the regular season, would he be a candidate for Offensive Rookie of the Year or Defensive Rookie of the Year?
 Could he inspire the league to create a Special Teams Rookie of the Year award?
 And shouldn't there be a Special Teams Player of the Year award already?

 Group III: Familiar Faces in New Places